fredgibbs/fredgibbs.github.io/courses/american-food/cookbook-analysis.md

 - 3-4: **Fine**.
 Read the cookbook reasonably carefully, and your analysis shows that you're thinking critically about the questions above.
 - 5-6: **Very good**.
 Read the cookbook carefully, with thorough answers to the above questions.
 - 7-8: **Excellent**.
 This would mean that you spent a lot of time with your cookbook (relative to what you would normally spend with a reading and what other people seem to have done), and wrote up an original, expressive, and sophisticated analysis of what we can learn about American food from that cookbook.

+## Questions
+You are ALWAYS welcome to use email or better yet Slack for questions or clarifications.
+Writing is hard enough, and virtually impossible when you're not sure what you're trying to do.
+Please get in touch!